DSLituiev/lab-keras-r/running-docker-containers.md

 - [TensorFlow](https://en.wikipedia.org/wiki/TensorFlow) -- an open-source deep learning framework developed by Google.

-- [PyTorch](https://en.wikipedia.org/wiki/PyTorch), an open source deep learning framework developed by Facebook (not used in this tutorial).
+- [PyTorch](https://en.wikipedia.org/wiki/PyTorch) -- an open source deep learning framework developed by Facebook (not used in this class).

 See [here](https://en.wikipedia.org/wiki/Comparison_of_deep-learning_software) if you're interested in learning about other deep learning software.